-The Sony A7rIII has an all new battery.
-Finally.
+The Sony A7rIII and A7III have an all new battery.
+Finally!
 I think they gave up on that gimmick of full frame mirrorless cameras being smaller and lighter and finally realized people care a lot about battery life.

 Official Sony NP-FZ100 Li-Ion Battery